Kia Carnival 2025

 The cabin design is chic and comprised of attractive components.
 The base trim is equipped with traditional gauges but other trims feature a wide, shallow computer tablet.
 The tablet rests upon a slimline, horizontally-focused dashboard.
 Like other Hyundai-Kia products, controls inside the Carnival are logical and easy to use.
 Either seven or eight occupants can be welcomed, depending on whether the second row is equipped with captain seats or a bench seat.
 The captain chairs have extendable foot rests.

-Unlike Toyota, who abandoned their silky V6 for the current Sienna, Kia has retained its sonorous, naturally aspirated V6 for the Carnival.
+Unlike Toyota, who abandoned their silky V6 for the current Sienna, Kia has retained its sonorous, naturally aspirated V6 for the conventional Carnival.
 The 3.5L-V6 produces 290 horsepower, power from with reaches the front wheels via a conventional eight-speed automatic transmission.
-The 1.6L turbo hybrid delivers enough power and good official fuel economy but real-world fuel economy has been unimpressive in other Hyundai-Kia engines it is used in.
+The 1.6L turbo hybrid delivers enough power and good official fuel economy but real-world fuel economy has been unimpressive in other Hyundai-Kia vehicles it is used in.

 Average reliability predicted during the warranty period but engines that lack durability long-term make leasing a good option.

-Last update: February 5, 2025
+Last update: March 31, 2025

 Specifications